pattens-tech/dynamics-365-form-templates/README.md

 This repository provides custom HTML form templates for Dynamics 365 Customer Insights that break free from the standard default forms.
 These templates are rebuilt from the ground up with a modern look, advanced features, and full accessibility support.

+This repo was inspired by the work of Megan V. Walker, who's content I've used over the years to super-charge my Dynamics knowledge. https://meganvwalker.com

 ### Form Types and Use Cases

 Dynamics 365 has multiple form types: standard forms (such as contact forms), event forms, and preference centers.
 This repo currently focuses on **standard forms**, with event forms and preference centers coming soon.